atlassistant/pytlas/README.rst

 An open-source 🤖💬 Python 3 assistant library built for people and made to be super easy to setup and understand.

-**pytlas** translates natural language sentence into python skills you can easily define yourself.
+**pytlas** translates natural language sentences into python skills you can easily define yourself.
 It makes it really easy to develop your own Google Assistant, Alexa or whatever but runs on **your device** with **your trusted code** and **no connection** to obscure servers.

 🌊 Want to get your feet wet?
 Have a look at the `example/skills` folder to see how it works!